 When all is said and done, clothing is a huge factor in making cycling a part of daily life.
 It’s helpful to have a bike that’s comfortable to ride in everyday clothing.
 Likewise, it’s helpful to keep your rainwear as straightforward and minimal as can be.

-Fewer obstacles mean more cycling and more enjoyable cycling in any conditions.
+Fewer obstacles mean more cycling and more enjoyable cycling in any conditions—but particularly wet weather.

 I know, that sounds pretty obvious.
 Rain is wet.
 But it actually poses three different problems that might not all have come to mind.